Saint John Baptist de Rossi

 A poor family's son called to Rome

-John Baptist de Rossi was born on February 22, 1698, in Voltaggio, Piedmont, to a devout but poor family.
-In 1711, his cousin, Canon Lorenzo de Rossi, called him to Rome, where he completed his studies at the Collegium Romanum under the Jesuits — a path that took a boy from a small provincial town straight into the heart of the Church's capital.
+John Baptist de Rossi was born on February 22, 1698, in Voltaggio, a small town in Piedmont in northern Italy, to a devout but poor family who ran a modest grocery shop.
+As a boy he showed unusual intelligence and piety, and in 1711, at just thirteen, his cousin, Canon Lorenzo de Rossi, called him to Rome to further his education — a path that took a boy from a small provincial town straight into the heart of the Church's capital.
+He completed his studies at the Collegium Romanum, the Jesuit-run college that trained generations of Rome's clergy, excelling academically while also, by his own later account, pushing himself into fasting and physical penances well beyond what his young body could safely bear.

 Portrait of Saint John Baptist de Rossi, 18th-century, public domain.